Castell's sign: Interpretation

-Given the paucity of physical exam findings to evaluate possible splenomegaly, Castell's sign is the most sensitive, and is thus a good tool to teach in an advanced-type physical diagnosis course.
-Castell's has been shown to be superior in sensitivity to other spleen percussion signs as well as palpation, which is not likely useful due to the extreme enlargement necessary to feel the spleen below the costal margin.
+Given the paucity of physical exam findings to evaluate possible splenomegaly, Castell's sign is the most sensitive and is thus a good tool to teach in an advanced physical diagnosis course.
+Castell's is superior in sensitivity to other spleen percussion signs as well as palpation, which is not likely to be useful due to the extreme enlargement necessary to feel the spleen below the costal margin.
 Castell's sign is thus, in the appropriate clinical scenario, an important part of the abdominal physical exam.

 History

-Donald O. Castell first described his sign in the 1967 paper, “The Spleen Percussion Sign” published in Annals of Internal Medicine.
+Donald O. Castell first described his sign in the 1967 paper, “The Spleen Percussion Sign,” published in Annals of Internal Medicine.
 Castell, a George Washington Medical School graduate, is also a Navy-trained gastroenterologist.
 While stationed at the Great Lakes naval base in northern Illinois, Castell studied 20 male patients, 10 of whom had a positive percussion [Castell's] sign and 10 patient controls with negative percussion signs.
-The spleen of each patient was then quantitatively measured using chromium-labeled erythrocytes and radioisotope photoscan of the spleen.
+The spleen of each patient was then quantitatively measured using chromium-labeled erythrocytes and a radioisotope photoscan of the spleen.
 Castell showed those patients in the control group had a mean spleen size of 75 cm^{2} with a range of 57 cm^{2} to 75 cm^{2}, while those who had a positive percussion sign had a mean spleen size of 93 cm^{2} with a range of 77 cm^{2} to 120 cm^{2}.
 Castell concluded that his technique of spleen percussion was thus useful in identifying “slight to moderate degrees of splenic enlargement” and, as a result, constituted a “valuable diagnostic technique.”